oscdoctest/Qi-Docs/docs/indexes.rst

   derived.QiTypeCode = QiTypeCode.Object
   derived.Properties = [ recorded ]

 *JavaScript*

 .. code-block:: javascript

   // We set the Order for this property.
-The order of the key in Simple defaults to 0 var recordedProperty = new QiObjects.QiTypeProperty({
+The order of the first property defaulted to 0 var recordedProperty = new QiObjects.QiTypeProperty({
     "Id": "Recorded",
     "Name": "Recorded",